ParBLiSS/kmerind/README.md

 Please take a look at our [Wiki](https://github.com/ParBLiSS/kmerind/wiki).

 ## Overview
 ParBLiSS is a C++ library for distributed and multi-core bioinformatics algorithms.
-It requires C++ 11 features, as well as OpenMP, and MPI.
+It requires C++ 11 features and MPI (OpenMP not required).
 The library is implemented as a set of templated classes.
 As such, most of the code is in header form, and are incorporated into the user code via `#include`.

 K-merind provides basic parallel sequence file access and k-mer index construction and query.
-Currently, it supports indices for frequency, position, and quality of kmers from short reads and whole genomes.
+Currently, it supports indices for frequency, position, and quality of kmers from short reads and whole genomes, using FASTQ and FASTA formats.

 ## Build